How to get around Portugal; the best and cheapest ways to travel the country.

 How to get around in Lisbon, Portugal

 However, the ease of traveling around the large Lisbon metropolitan area and greater Lisbon due to the availability of many operators and transport modes, makes the list of all of them too long to post here.
-Check out my other post for all the details.
+Check out my other posts for all the details.

 How to get around Porto